Nearly 25 people without a home after apartment fire in east Wichita

 WICHITA, Kan.
 (KSNW) – An apartment fire in east Wichita has left nearly 25 people without a home.

 The Wichita Fire Department responded to the call around 6:05 p.m.
 Monday.
 A crew arrived at Lincoln Meadows Apartments at 9000 East Lincoln.
-The department said all residents were able to evacuate the building prior to firefighters arrival.
+The department said all residents were able to evacuate the building prior.

 “We anticipated a lot of fire involvement in the attic, we had a heavy fire on the second floor and it looked to be in the attic,” said Wichita Fire Department Battalion Chief Michael Russell.
 “We attacked it aggressively and were able to contain the majority of the fire to one apartment and the breezeway.”